Laplace Transform Based Low-Complexity Learning of Continuous Markov Semigroups: Background

 Due to Hausdorff's theorem, numerical range is a convex subset of $\mathbb{C}$ and that its closure contains the spectrum of $A$.
 It is one of the key objects in the study of operator semigroups, since it is known that

-Finally, we conclude this review with the important result on how to bound analytic functions of an operator via its numerical range.

-\begin{theorem}[Crouzeix's Theorem, see \cite{crouzeix2017numerical}] Let $A$ be a bounded linear operator on a Hilbert space $\mathbb{H}$, and let $f$ be any analytic function.
+Finally, we conclude this review with a key result on bounding analytic functions of an operator using its numerical range. \begin{theorem}[Crouzeix's Theorem, see \cite{crouzeix2017numerical}] Let $A$ be a bounded linear operator on a Hilbert space $\mathbb{H}$, and let $f$ be any analytic function.
 Then where $\cl\!\fov(A)$ denotes the closure of numerical range of $A$. \end{theorem}